 The Medicines Patent Pool’s work depends on partnerships with stakeholders in the field of HIV, hepatitis C and tuberculosis, and its partnerships with patent holding companies are critical to its success.

-The Medicines Patent Pool has also sub-licensed to generic manufacturers, who are already beginning to produce and supply HIV medicines at a lower cost.
-As of November 2016, the MPP had signed sub-licensing agreements with fifteen generic manufacturers: Aurobindo Pharma Limited, Beximco, Cipla, Desano, Emcure Pharmaceuticals, Hetero Labs, Huahai Pharmaceutical, Laurus Labs, Lupin, Micro Labs, Mylan, Natco, Sandoz, Strides Arcolab and Zydus Cadila.
+The Medicines Patent Pool has also sublicensed to generic manufacturers and product developers, who are already beginning to produce and supply medicines at a lower cost.
+As of April 2017, the MPP had signed sub-licensing agreements with sixteen generic manufacturers and product developers: Aurobindo Pharma Limited, Beximco, Cipla, Desano, Emcure Pharmaceuticals, Hetero Labs, Huahai Pharmaceutical, Laurus Labs, Lupin, Micro Labs, Mylan, Natco, Sandoz, Strides Arcolab, TB Alliance and Zydus Cadila.

 The MPP looks forward to continuing dialogue with all relevant patent holders and eligible generic manufacturers and product development partnerships to increase access to medicines for people living in developing countries.